 This homemade chicken broth is easy to make and is great for drinking or as a base for soups.
 Instead of spending money on canned broth, save some money and make your own.
 It’s easy!

-Even if it’s a store bought roasted chicken that came home with you in one of those end-of-the-day-what-will-I-feed-my-family moments of panic, you can use it to make chicken stock.
+People, listen.
+Even if it’s a store bought roasted chicken that came home with you in one of those end-of-the-day-what-will-I-feed-my-family moments of panic, you can use it to make homemade chicken broth.

 And I promise it’s easy.